ucla/ccle_email_templates/README.md

 {subject area}_course_setup_email.txt

+Subject area is assumed to be in all caps.
 If course creator cannot find an email template for that subject area it will look for a file called DEFAULT_course_setup_email.txt.

 Here is an example email template: